marmelab/ng-admin/UPGRADE-1.0.md

 $locationProvider.hashPrefix('');
 ```

-- $http doesn't support its `.success` and `.error` functions.
+- `$http` doesn't support its `.success` and `.error` functions anymore.

 ```diff
 -$http.success(successFn).error(errorFn);
 +$http.then(successFn, errorFn);
 ```

-- No more arrow functiins in services and cintrollers.
+No more arrow functions on services and controllers.

 ```diff
 -app.service(() => {